riousenkai/PingYourWebsite/README.md

 </code>
 </pre>

-<p>All you need to do is to replace 'your heroku url here' with your actual heroku url (ex. 'https://test-app.herokuapp.com/').</p>
+<p>All you need to do is to replace 'your website url here' with your actual url (ex. 'https://test-app.herokuapp.com/').</p>
 <p>You can add more urls by adding another line inside the if statement (let response2 = UrlFetchApp.fetch('https://test-app2.herokuapp.com/''))
 <p>Hours are in PST.
 You can change the hours according the time you prefer the application to stay awake.</p>
 <img src="https://i.imgur.com/6yikA8n.png">